nesjett/unreal-engine-crawling-system/docs/setup/integrating-als-v4.md

 # Integrating with ALS v4

-This is a step by step guide to integrate the Crawling System for UE 4.24+ into ALS v4 (Advanced Locomotion System)
+This is a step by step guide to integrate the Crawling System for UE 4.24+ into any existing character.

+For showcase porpurse, we will be integrating it into ALS v4 (Advanced Locomotion System)

 This package is component based, so adding the required functionality to existing characters takes only a few steps and should not interfere with any existing code.